Greybarn solar energy farm

 To help local biodiversity and wildlife, we are proposing to create a new community orchard and have created habitat and ecology plans for the site.
 We will also be adding new plants and trees.

 The Greybarn solar farm application was submitted to Babergh and Mid Suffolk Council in February 2022.

 In June 2019, the UK government amended the Climate Change Act of 2008 and set a legally binding target to achieve net zero greenhouse gas emissions by 2050.
 Their aim: to set a world-leading target that will bring to an end the UK’s contribution to climate change.
 The Suffolk Climate Change Partnership's (SCCP) local authority members have declared a 'climate emergency' and are committed to make Suffolk carbon neutral by 2030.

-Greybarn solar energy farm could be a step in this energy transition, preventing nearly 19,000 tonnes of carbon dioxide from entering the atmosphere each year, and producing enough clean, renewable electricity for nearly 12,000 homes.
+Greybarn solar energy farm could be a step in this energy transition, producing enough clean, renewable electricity for nearly 9,200 homes.

 The project intends to deliver other benefits – a community benefit fund, business rates contribution to the local economy, local jobs and supply contracts, as well as improvements to wildlife, with long term habitat management being a big part of the plans.

 Finding a suitable location for a solar energy project is a careful balancing act.
 This proposal is located on farmland off Tye Lane, outside the town of Bramford.
 Surrounding it are ﬁelds, private properties and farmsteads and nearby are the villages of Flowton, Burstallhill and Burstall.
 This image shows the approximate location.